M3XH4/M3XH4/README.md

 ### ✨ | About Me:

 <p align="left">
-  I ma Sean Benedict Malferrari, a first-year student taking the Bachelor of Science in Information Technology course at STI College CDO.
+  I'm Sean Benedict Malferrari, a first-year student taking the Bachelor of Science in Information Technology course at STI College CDO.
 </p>

 <div align="center">